Staninna/SpotiAFK/readme.md

 9. Copy the client secret and paste it into `options.py` under `CLIENT_SECRET`
     ```py
     # ⚠️⚠️⚠️⚠️
-    # DON'T SHARE THIS WITH ANYONE IT GIVES YOU COMPLETE CONTROL OVER YOUR SPOTIFY ACCOUNT USING THE API
+    # DON'T SHARE THIS WITH ANYONE IT GIVES YOU COMPLETE CONTROL OVER YOUR SPOTIFY ACCOUNT
     # ⚠️⚠️⚠️⚠️
     ```